“Amount due from Pakistan on account of share of pre-partition debt (approx) Rs 300 crore.”

 After Partition, it was agreed that India would initially meet all the liabilities of the united entity and that Pakistan would then pay back its share of the debt to be mutually agreed.
 The sum finally agreed upon was Rs 300 crore.
-The rate of interest was fixed at 3 per cent and Pakistan was to pay back the amount in 50 annually equated instalments starting from 1952.
+The rate of interest was fixed at 3 per cent and Pakistan was to pay back the amount in 50 annually equated instalments starting from 1952. (source)

-So, take your figure, but surely it is not Rs 300 crores by ANY standards!
+So, take your figure, but surely it is not Rs 300 crores by any standards!
 Pakistan Government simply ignored its own obligation and got a pass on that when the pacifist Indian Governments never recovered their receivables!

 Now, let us go a little deeper into this issue.
 At the same time, both Pakistan and India had to also divide the Assets.
 According to that India owed Pakistan Rs 75 crores.
 Indian Government released Rs 20 crores, but withheld Rs 55 crores, presumably after the 1948 Kashmir attack by Pakistan.
 Lord Mountbatten, in his oh-so ethical best, went and brought Gandhi up on this.
 As was his wont, Gandhi went on a hunger strike.
 And India released the remaining amount.
-Clearly Gandhi didn’t understand the basics of accounting!
-Assets and liabilities – specially from the same entity – CANCEL each other out!
+Clearly, Gandhi didn’t understand the basics of accounting!
+Assets and liabilities – especially from the same entity – CANCEL each other out!
 Gandhi was more bothered about the money to be given than money to be taken.
-Obviously because no one could fault him for not balancing budgets… for he could easily wash his hands off any responsibility and accountability!
+Obviously, because no one could fault him for not balancing budgets… for he could easily wash his hands off any responsibility and accountability!

 “The decision to withhold the payment of Rs 55 crores to Pakistan was taken by our government which claims to be the people’s government.
 But this decision of the people’s Government was reversed to suit the tune of Gandhiji’s fast.”